 On December 16, 1838, an African woman lies dying on the icy banks of the Mississippi River, comforted by her son and her Cherokee master and mistress.
 At the same time, not far from her birthplace, the life blood of a young warrior slips into the ground on the banks of the Ncome River in southern Africa.
 The earth that binds our histories together in a rhythm not our own tells three intertwined stories culminating in these synchronous events.
 In their connection we enter a narrative of estrangement, oppression, memory, and reconciliation rooted in the simultaneous events of America's "Trail of Tears" and South Africa's "Great Trek."
+These events and journeys reverberate in the lives of three contemporary students brought together by their interests in ecology.
+Through their often difficult friendship and a surprising discovery they begin to unravel the mystery of their estrangements, struggles, and deep connections to each other and to the earth.

 Through the many facets of this work we are invited to see our fractured human history from within the sensibilities of an earth that seeks the flourishing of all creatures and transcends their loves and deaths within its life.